- How many applicants are admitted each year?

-The writing sample is most important part of the application.
-We encourage applicants to send their best work.
-The admissions committee won't consider whether or not your sample has been published, whether it is new or old—they base their decision on the quality of your work.
+Your writing sample is most important element of your application.
+We encourage applicants to send their best and most polished work.
+The admissions committee will not consider whether or not your sample has been published, whether it is new or old—they base their decision on the quality of your work.

 Would more than two letters of recommendation or publications help my chances?

-We require a minimum of two letters of recommendation and do not accept more than three.
-While it’s always wonderful to know more about you, additional letters of recommendation will not affect your chances of admission.
+We require a minimum of two (2) letters of recommendation and do not accept more than three (3).
+While it's always wonderful to know more about you, additional letters of recommendation will not affect your chances of admission.

 What if I am interested in applying to more than one genre?

 Applying to more than one genre is an option.
-If you are applying to more than one genre you must submit one manuscript in each genre and clearly indicate on the manuscript itself which genre it pertains to (see online application).
+You must submit one manuscript in each genre and clearly indicate on the manuscript itself which genre it pertains to (see online application).

-Ideally, your personal statement will also address your abilities and experiences with regard to both genres.
+Ideally, your personal statement also addresses your abilities and experiences with regard to both genres.